 -- Captain John Sheridan in Babylon 5: "Points of Departure".

 "For a hundred years the Centauri occupied our world, devastating it.
 We swore we would never let that happen again.
 This attack on our largest civilian colony has inflicted terrible damage and loss of life.
 They've crossed the line we can not allow them to cross.
 As a result two hours ago my government officially declared war against the Centauri Republic.
 Our hope for peace is over.
 We are now at war. ..
 We are now at war."
+The Narn were almost totally destroyed following a brutal attack on their home world.

 -- G'Kar in Babylon 5: "The Coming of Shadows".